People

 Kirstin Clear is a third-year doctoral student in the Human Development and Family Science program.
 She received her bachelor’s degree in nutrition with a minor in psychology from Syracuse University.
 She then completed her dietetic internship at the University of Delaware and became a registered dietitian.
 Kirstin also received a Master of Public Health degree from Upstate Medical University.
 Her research focuses on Native American health and mental well-being in the context of the intergenerational transmission of historical trauma.
 She hopes to help support the application of culturally sensitive research methods with Native American communities in order to promote culturally grounded mental health interventions.
 In her free time Kirstin enjoys planning her next cosplay, playing Xbox video games as well as Magic: The Gathering with her friends on the weekend.

-Qingyang Liu is a fifth-year PhD Candidate in Human Development and Family Science at Syracuse University.
+Qingyang Liu is a currently a post-doctoral fellow at the University of Arizona after completing her doctorate in Human Development and Family Science at Syracuse University.
 She received an M.S. in Educational Psychology and Methodology from the University at Albany, SUNY, and B.A. in Psychology from San Francisco State University B.S. in Applied Psychology from Guangzhou Medical University.
 Her research focuses on exploring the developmental trajectory of self-regulation from early childhood to adolescence.
 She is specifically interested in examining early contextual factors (i.e., poverty, material hardship, household chaos, parenting) that affect preschooler self-regulation in multiple domains and its long-term functioning on adolescent wellbeing behaviors.
 Her current research work examines the multidimensional poverty profile effects on the development of children’s self-regulation from a socially ecologically adaptive framework.
 Qingyang proposes to translate academic research into policy actions to support children’s regulatory behaviors within disadvantaged communities.

 Ying’s research interests encompass the intergenerational transmission of parenting, mental health, and trauma.
 Her academic pursuits are driven by a heartfelt desire to contribute to the well-being of children and families, and her ultimate life goal is to provide scientific support to them, with a particular focus on those facing underprivileged and challenging circumstances.
 Ying finds immense joy in life’s simple pleasures, including listening to music, taking leisurely walks, and watching movies.